Complaints or Disputes Related to Requests for Reasonable Accommodation

 A student who has questions or concerns regarding the university’s legal obligations under federal or state disability laws, who believes that the university is not meeting its legal obligations and responsibilities, or who believes that they have been discriminated against because of a disability may follow the following avenues to resolution.
 When an allegation is found to have merit, the university will take steps to prevent recurrence of the discrimination and to correct discriminatory effects on the complainant and others, as appropriate.

 Whom to Talk To

 There are several resources available for consultation related to discrimination and harassment.

-Formal complaints of discrimination and harassment should be filed with the Office of Institutional Equity.
+Formal complaints of discrimination and harassment should be filed with the Equity, Civil Rights, and Title IX Office (ECRT).

 - Rackham graduate students may consult with the Rackham Resolution Officer.

 - Non-Rackham graduate or professional students may consult with their School or College Student Services office or administrative designees.

 - Students with GSI or GSSA appointments may also consult with GEO.

 - If you prefer to talk to someone in a confidential setting, visit the section on Confidential Counseling for suggested resources.